Introduction to Critical Paratexts

 paratexts.
 The print edition will usually include only a General Introduction.

-The critical paratexts for an edition are contained with the crit directory of an edition portfolio.
+The critical paratexts for an edition are contained with the crit folder of an edition directory.
 Each critical paratext will have its own XML file.

 Editors can open an XML template for critical paratexts in Oxygen.
 See